 A risk factor is something that affects a person's chance of getting a disease such as cancer.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for a number of cancers.
-But risk factors are rarely absolute.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
+But having a risk factor, or even many risk factors, does not mean that you will get the disease.
 And many people who get the disease may not have had any known risk factors.

 There are no other proven risk factors for CML.
 The risk of getting CML does not seem to be affected by smoking, diet, exposure to chemicals, or infections.
 And CML does not run in families.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.